vp-valentinpfeil/vp-valentinpfeil.github.io/.github/backup/content/post/second-brain/index.md

 Create a powerful knowledge base that works on top of a local folder of plain text Markdown files.

-Use it as your second brain, either publicly sharing your knowledge with your peers via your website, or via a private GitHub repository and password-protected site just for yourself.
+Use it as your second brain, either publicly sharing your knowledge with your peers via your website or via a private GitHub repository and password-protected site just for yourself.

 ## Mindmaps